texastribune/wjordpress/docs/quirks.rst

 (``revision.parent == original``).
 So the original ID is retained as the post is updated.

+What happens you restore a revision?
+""""""""""""""""""""""""""""""""""""

-When you revert to a revision...
+When you revert to a revision, this is treated as if you updated the post.
+So the original id remains unchanged and another revision is created.